meiyuw/POPri/README.md

 ## Downstream evaluation
 First, generate synthetic data using a given LLM checkpoint trained by the model.
-This is done with the command (using our example config)
+This is done with the command (using our example config).
 ```
 python generate_downstream.py --config-path conf/bioarxiv --config-name dpo_eps1
 ```
+Download a distilgpt2 checkpoint from here https://drive.google.com/file/d/1pZXBvumOyihb4cXLtY3PjIEYvyYxRqdK/view?usp=sharing which was finetuned on the c4 dataset.
+Put its filepath into the config file under `downstream_eval_settings.pretrained_eval_model_checkpoint`, and put the filepath that you trained with POPri into `downstream_eval_settings.generator_model`.
 Then we can run the downstream next token prediction training:
 ```
 python downstream_eval.py --config-path conf/bioarxiv --config-name dpo_eps1
 ```
 This script will return the best achieved accuracy by the downstream model from training on the generated synthetic data.
+Make sure to set the `downstream_eval_settings` appropriately if you want to reproduce the results in the paper.

 ## Citation